 Thanks for visiting my Blog.
 My name’s Richard Pearce and I’ve been working with Business Intelligence for over 20 years and absolutely love this type of work.

-I read recently creating dashboards is akin to being an architect or engineer.
-The technical knowledge you need along with the creative aspect makes for very interesting work.
-Of course like many careers it can be challenging although with a good support network help is never too far away.
+I read recently that creating dashboards is akin to being an architect or engineer.
+The technical knowledge you need and the creative aspect make for very interesting work.
+Of course, like many careers, it can be challenging although with a good support network help is never too far away.

 Hence this blog.
 Somewhere to store insight and technical examples I develop along the way (sometimes with a little help from my friends who I will be sure to mention)

 If you wish to ask me anything or connect you can reach out to me here, twitter @richardpearce60, on the Qlik Community, or on linkedin.

 My first encounter with dashboards was in 1994.